How to Prepare for Homesteading

 More Companion Planting resources:

-Next, you’ll need to do a little research to see if your initial garden area gets the sun needed to grow throughout the day.
+Do a little research to see if your initial garden area gets the sun needed to grow throughout the day.
 Set a reminder on your phone to check the sun in the morning, mid-afternoon, and finally, again in the early evening.
 Most plants need 8 hours of sunlight each day to grow.

-Don’t forget the water.
-Is the location you are considering near a water source?
-If not, can you set up a rain barrel to help catch water to make this chore easier?
+3. If not, can you set up a rain barrel to help catch water and make this chore easier?
 You can purchase one or DIY a rain barrel yourself.

 Next, do check the pH level of your soil.
 Make a note of what that number is in your gardening planner.
 This is important so you can better determine what plants will flourish where.
 Some plants need acidic soil, while others don’t.
-Test the soil early so you have enough time to amend it before planting.

 Preparing for Livestock

 Goats, sheep, rabbits, or pigs are all great animals to raise on a homestead.
-Each one, however, has its own requirements for housing and outdoor spaces.
+Each one, however, each has its own requirements for housing and outdoor spaces.
 A good place to start deciding is to ask yourself what your end goal will be.

 What Do Livestock contribute to a homestead: